-and when it became feasible to visit Africa after WWII the State Department denied him his passport.
-But there were also factors at work.
-Before moving to Ghana in 1961, Du Bois had visited Africa only once - as part of a trip to Liberia in 1923 when he was appointed as a representative of President Coolidge at the inauguration of Liberian President C.D.B.
-King.
-He spent time with the African American leadership, unaware that they imposed a colonial rule no less brutal than that of white Europeans and enthusiastically promoted Firestone's investment in Liberia's rubber plantations, although later he would regret that decision (Levering Lewis 2000: 123-6; Robinson 1990; Du Bois 1933).
+One reason for Du Bois's rose-tinted view of African independence lay in his limited knowledge of internal divisions.
+Whereas Fanon had lived those divisions, Du Bois could only observe Africa from a distance.
+He was locked out of Africa because of his anticolonial politics, and when it became feasible to visit Africa after World War II the State Department denied him his passport.
+But other factors were also at work.
+Before he moved to Ghana in 1961, Du Bois had visited Africa only once-as part of a trip to Liberia in 1923, when he was appointed as a representative of President Calvin Coolidge at the inauguration of Liberian president C. D. B. King.
+He spent time with the African American leadership in Liberia, seemingly unaware that they imposed a colonial rule no less brutal than that of white Europeans, and even promoted Firestone's exploitative investment in Liberia's rubber plantations, although he later regretted that decision (Du Bois 1933; Levering Lewis 2000: 123-126; Robinson 1990).

-Du Bois' determination to put Africa on the map of great civilizations - countering the racist denigration of African Americans - led to his romanticization of Africa, exactly what Fanon had vehemently repudiated as a distraction from the real struggles for emancipation.
-Du Bois' attempt to elevate African civilization was already manifest in The Negro (2016 [1915]), and continued into Black Folks, Then and Now (2014[1939]) and The World and Africa (2007[1947]).
-His Pan-Africanism aligned well with the perspectives of the new leaders of independent Africa and their visions of an "African socialism" rooted in pre-colonial society.
-In sharp contrast, Fanon regarded these attempts with suspicion, as a ruse to hide the reproduction of the colonial class structure.
+Du Bois's determination to put Africa on the map of great civilizations-countering the racist denigration of African Americans-led to his romanticization of Africa, exactly what Fanon had vehemently repudiated as a distraction from the real struggles for emancipation.
+Du Bois's attempt to elevate African civilization was already manifest in The Negro (2016 [1915]) and continued into Black Folks, Then and Now (2014 [1939]) and The World and Africa (2007 [1947]).
+His Pan-Africanism aligned well with the perspectives of the new leaders of independent Africa and their visions of an "African socialism" rooted in precolonial society.
+In sharp contrast, Fanon regarded these attempts, with suspicion, as a ruse to hide the reproduction of the colonial class structure.

 Du Bois's tendency to identify with the perspectives of postcolonial leaders extended beyond Africa.
-Juliana Góes (forthcoming) analyzes his embrace of the Brazilian elite's claim to racial democracy based on miscegenation, ignoring the plight of Afro-Brazilians.
-Miscegenation may have been an appealing antidote to Jim Crow segregation, but it hardly signaled the racial paradise painted by Du Bois and the Brazilian sociologist, Gilberto Freyre.
-Similarly, Bill Mullen (2015) has documented how Du Bois' enthusiasm for Indian independence led him to endorse a rather benign view of Hindu nationalism, and Anaheed Al-Harden (this volume) explores how Du Bois' advocacy on behalf of Israel after World War Two obscured the subjugation of Palestinians although his views would change after the 1956 Suez Crisis.
-Throughout his life Du Bois identified with leaders, starting with his boyhood valedictory speech on the abolitionist Wendell Phillips, his commencement speech at Fisk on Bismarck and, more controversially, his disquisition at Harvard on Jefferson Davis - not to mention his later defense of Stalin.
-And yet Du Bois modified his views.
+Juliana Góes (2021) analyzes his embrace of the Brazilian elite's claim to racial democracy based on miscegenation, ignoring the plight of Afro-Brazilians.
+Miscegenation may have been an appealing antidote to Jim Crow segregation, but it hardly signaled the racial paradise painted by Du Bois and the Brazilian sociologist Gilberto Freyre.
+Similarly, Bill Mullen (2015) has documented how Du Bois's enthusiasm for Indian independence led him to endorse a rather benign view of Hindu nationalism, and Anaheed Al-Harden (In press)) explores how Du Bois's advocacy on behalf of Israel after World War II obscured the subjugation of Palestinians, although his views changed after the 1956 Suez Crisis.

+Throughout his life Du Bois identified with leaders, starting with his boyhood valedictory speech on the abolitionist Wendell Phillips, his commencement speech at Fisk on Bismarck, and, more controversially, his disquisition at Harvard on Jefferson Davis-not to mention his later defense of Stalin.
+Yet Du Bois modified his views.
 His original 1903 view of the "talented tenth" (reprinted in Gates and West 1996: 133-157) called for an elite necessary for the advance of African Americans, but over time he came to see that an elite can develop its own interests.
-His1948 revision of the original thesis appealed to a "guiding hundredth" that would be accountable to the led, that would make sacrifices in the interests of all (reprinted in Gates and West 1996: 159-177).
+His 1948 revision of his original thesis appealed to a "guiding hundredth" who would be accountable to the led and would make sacrifices in the interests of all (Du Bois 1948 reprinted in Gates and West 1996: 159-177), but such a "responsible" elite could no longer be taken for granted.